kruzerboy/Balkrishna_Vaishnav/README.md

 ## 📱 Projects I'm Working On
 - 🚧 **some interesting ML App**
-  A social tracking app powered by AI recommendation engine and location services.
+  A social tracking app powered by an AI recommendation engine and location services.

 - 📲 **CodingHe (Instagram + YouTube)**
   A dev community where I share Flutter tips, dev stories, and tutorials.